14th-Rival/Install-Crack-Confluence/README.md

 # Install-Crack-Confluence
 - How to install cracked Confluence tested on versions 7.19.7 and 8.1.3

-All thanks to this developers!
+All thanks to these developers!
 ---
   - [sinanejadebrahim](https://github.com/sinanejadebrahim)
   - [haxqer](https://github.com/haxqer)
   - [Praying](https://github.com/Praying)

-# This instructions are based on Ubuntu OS.
+# These instructions are based on Ubuntu OS.

 First, install and start postgresql with these commands.
 ```